christopherhanten/beepMan3/README.md

 # 4beepMan

+I am not giving up on this beyatch
+I've been working on this thing for awhile.
+It still is no good at doing anything.
+I am steadily learning along the way though.
+Please bear with ya boy.

 Beep Man 2 is a javascript-based game to be played in the browser.

 This project is hard AF.
 The things I need to happen in my life, "Everything to click," has not occurred yet.